karthik1609/car_insurance_claims_ai_agent/options.md

 **Context Description:**

 * **MCP Gateway:** This is essentially the front-end of the AI system, speaking the **Model Context Protocol**.
 MCP is an open protocol that standardizes how AI assistants invoke tools and how external clients interact.
 In practice, the MCP Gateway could be an Azure Function or a web service that adheres to the MCP spec.
 It could accept requests from an **MCP-compatible client** (the user might be using a special client or maybe a normal HTTPS call that the gateway translates to MCP format).
-* For the user (could be the insurance company’s app), this gateway functions similarly to APIM, except it’s protocol-aware for AI.
+* For the user (could be the insurance company's app), this gateway functions similarly to APIM, except it's protocol-aware for AI.
 It can route tasks to various internal agents seamlessly.
 * **Claims AI Agents Mesh:** This represents the internal specialized agents (like Retrieval, SQL, LLM, Safety, etc.) that will fulfill the request.
 The difference from Approach 2 is that their integration is done via MCP messages rather than proprietary linking.
 This means our system can theoretically call out to any MCP-compliant tool or agent.
 For example, if in future a new AI model from another provider supports MCP, we could plug it in.
 * **Human Adjuster:** Still present for manual review.
-Possibly even the human interface could be integrated via MCP (like a human-in-the-loop agent that responds via an MCP client), but that’s an aside.
+Possibly even the human interface could be integrated via MCP (like a human-in-the-loop agent that responds via an MCP client), but that's an aside.

 So context-wise, the introduction of MCP Gateway means our system can talk a common language with external AI components.
-But **all functionality remains within Azure for now**; we’re just preparing for multi-platform interoperability.
+But **all functionality remains within Azure for now**; we're just preparing for multi-platform interoperability.

 ## **Container Diagram (C4 Level 2)**

-This will look somewhat like Approach 2’s multi-agent, but now explicitly showing the **MCP Gateway** and some additional agent (like a SQL Grounding agent).
+This will look somewhat like Approach 2's multi-agent, but now explicitly showing the **MCP Gateway** and some additional agent (like a SQL Grounding agent).
 Also, we consider Azure SQL as a data source for cost tables (the original text for Approach 4 highlighted SQL grounding for labor rates).
 All components still run on Azure.

 ```mermaid
 graph TD